yaph/d3-geomap/README.md

 # d3-geomap

-`d3.geomap` is designed to be a [reusable](http://bost.ocks.org/mike/chart/) geographic map for D3.
+`d3.geomap` is designed to become a [reusable](http://bost.ocks.org/mike/chart/) geographic map for D3.

-It is in an early development, currently consisting of a choropleth map `d3.geomap.choropleth()`.
+It is in early development, currently consisting of a choropleth map `d3.geomap.choropleth()`.

 ## d3.geomap.choropleth

+### Data format

+A list of objects that have an iso3 and at least one other property.
+The property to be used to colorize the choropleth map is set in the `colum()` method.

+[
+    {iso3: 'ESP', column1: 'value1', column2: 'value2'},
+    {iso3: 'FRA', column1: 'value1', column2: 'value2'}
+]

 ## TODOs

+* not reusable with any topojson file, as long as world.objects.subunits is hard coded
 * example doc
 * number format
 * make value parsing (parseFloat right now) a setting